What Is Shadow Psychology?

-Jung suggested that if someone saw their shadow in a dream, it would appear as a person of their same sex.
+Jung suggested that if someone saw their shadow in a dream, it would appear as a person of their same gender.
 Although Jung’s idea of the appearance of the shadow came from the individual’s experiences, later theorists suggested that it also contained the shadow of society.

 Jung wrote at length about individuation and how the shadow played into that.
-Jung said that individuation was a process of developing the individual personality that could result in mental and physical healing.
+He said that individuation was a process of developing the individual personality that could result in mental and physical healing.
 The process was one that brought the shadow into the light, uniting the personal and collective unconscious and bringing them into the conscious mind.

 When a person makes the journey from defining themselves as a conventional mask or persona to becoming fully individuated, there is a danger that the shadow will overwhelm them.
 However, the shadow can be integrated into consciousness as a first step of the psychoanalytic process.
 From there, the shadow must continue to be acknowledged throughout life.

-Doing Shadow Work
+Doing The Work

 Shadow work is any type of therapy or another endeavor that seeks to reveal what lies within the shadow.
 There are many benefits to shadow work:

-- Relief of mental and physical suffering
+Relief of mental and physical suffering

-- Greater personal authenticity
+Greater personal authenticity